Cambridge Bay: Canadian High Arctic Research Station campus

 Cambridge Bay was chosen after a feasibility study that also included Pond Inlet and Resolute as potential locations.
 Prime Minister Harper announced that, starting in 2012, the Government of Canada would spend $142.4 million over a six-year period to build, equip and provision the station.
 Additionally, again starting in 2012 and spread over six years, the government would provide $46.2 million for the CHARS Science and Technology Program.
 The prime minister stated that to provide for the continuing research and operations $26.5 million per year, beginning in 2018–19, would be made available.
 It is expected that the station will provide 35 to 50 jobs.
 These jobs, which will be full-time, part-time and seasonal, will start in 2017 and run the Science and Technology Program as well as provide the day-to-day operations of the station.
 In addition it is expected that 150 jobs will be created during construction for local and other people throughout the north.
 However, some of these jobs will require the hiring of specialised people from southern locales.
-Construction began in August 2014.
+Construction began in August 2014, and the campus opened on August 21, 2019.
+Construction cost $250 million.